 If the joint surfaces rub against each other without the protective layer of cartilage, this will result in pain.
-Initially, the sufferer only notices the pain when the joint is loaded, yet over the course of time, pain is increasingly experienced when the joint is not loaded, particularly at night.
+Initially, the patient only notices the pain when the joint is loaded, yet over the course of time, pain is increasingly experienced when the joint is not loaded, particularly at night.
 The most pain is experienced in the groin area but can also radiate to the front of the femur.

-The pain and subsequent muscular tension compromise articulation of the joint: since the hip joint plays a key role, particularly in day-to-day activities such as sitting and walking, sufferers are increasingly restricted in their everyday lives and experience diminished quality of life.
+The pain and subsequent muscular tension compromise articulation of the joint: since the hip joint plays a key role, particularly in day-to-day activities such as sitting and walking, patients are increasingly restricted in their everyday lives and experience diminished quality of life.
 Even putting on socks and shoes, climbing the stairs or getting out of bed can become a challenge.

 Pain relief options